-Pet Partners is proud to register nine different species for therapy animal work.
-Although the majority of our teams are dogs, we also register cats, equines, rabbits, guinea pigs, llamas and alpacas, birds, pigs and rats.
+Pet Partners is proud to register nine different species for therapy animal work in the United States and Canada.
+Although the majority of our teams are dogs, we also register cats, equines, rabbits, guinea pigs, llamas and alpacas, birds, miniature pigs, and rats.

-If your animal is taking antibiotics, antifungals or immunosuppressants they will be unable to register and visit until they have finished treatment.
+If your animal is taking antibiotics, antifungals, or immunosuppressants (including steroid and chemotherapy medications), they will be unable to register and visit until they have finished treatment.

 Pet Partners welcomes handlers as young as 10 years old.
 If you are under the age of 16, you must be accompanied on all visits by a parent/guardian or an adult appointed by the parent/guardian.
 All individuals under the age of 18 must have permission to participate from a parent or guardian, which is collected during the application process.

-Pet Partners works with handlers with a disability, including those with service animals.
+Pet Partners works with handlers with disabilities, including those with service animals.
 If your disability may require accommodations to the evaluation, please contact us and we’d be happy to discuss the specifics of your particular situation.

-You may volunteer with the animal of a friend or family member, as long as you have known and been working with the animal for at least 6 months (or 1 year for birds) and have the permission of the animal owner.
+You may volunteer with the animal of a friend or family member, as long as you have known and been working with the animal for at least six months (or one year for birds) and have the permission of the animal owner.
 Effective therapy animal teams are based on a strong bond between the handler and animal.
-Pet Partners relies on handlers to have a strong relationship with their animal so they can read body language and signals that their animal may be tired, stressed, anxious or fearful and then support them accordingly.
+Pet Partners relies on handlers to have a strong relationship with their animal so they can read body language and signals that their animal may be tired, stressed, anxious, or fearful and then support them accordingly.